cellist/Lilypond-Sheet-Music/README.md

           }
     %}
     >>

 You could also comment the respective '\include` in the top part, but that is not really necessary - it might save you a few microseconds in rendering the layout though :wink:.

+### Transposing instruments

+I have been adding pieces for clarinets with a single cello recently because I happen to do music with three clarinet players quite regularly now.
+Being the "bassoon with strings attached", I am facing the beauty of transposing instruments :weary: - I am still trying to understand why music history came up with this idea which makes everything more complicated than need be.

+You may wonder why the MIDI files still sound correct despite of this (more or less), and I have to confess: I am cheating here!
+I create the MIDI files without the transpositions and save them, then I do the sheet rendering with correct transposition, and I finally restore my initial MIDI files and put them under version control.
+I am pretty sure there is an easier way and more straight forward way to do this in lilypond, but I have to find out yet...

+### Sharing music output with good sound fonts

+As I said before, I am using the Fluid soundfont shipped with many Linux distributions to have the sound output rendered really nicely.
+If you want to share the result with someone else, and have a Unix-oid machine available, then you may want to check out this small script which creates an OGG file with the sound font rendering included:

+    $ cat -n midi_ogg.sh
+         1	#!/bin/bash
+         2
+         3	timidity "${1}" -Ow --output-file=- |\
+         4	    ffmpeg -i - -acodec libvorbis "${1%.*}.ogg"

+TiMidity creates a WAV file which is then passed on and encoded to OGG Format using the [ffmpeg](https://www.ffmpeg.org/) tool.
+With small adjustments, this could also compress the output to e.g. MP3 or M4A format.
+A similar routine should also work under Windows.